yakovliam/RTool/README.md

         - Vue (Bootstrap-Vue)
 - Client-Side Stub
     - Python

 > Altogether `MEVN` stack + Python for client-side communication

 Readme
 --

 As of right now, the master branch serves as a development branch because the project is incomplete.
 When the project is complete, the development commits, builds, and releases will be moved to "dev".

-Currently switching to Python (from Java) for the client.